Terminology and Wording

 - Login (adj): As in a Login page.
 It also could be use as a noun as another name for username.
 However, “username” is recommended.

-- Log in (v): Use “Log In” as the button label for the Login page.
+- Log in (v): Use “Log in” to describe the action of logging in.
+An example of this is seen on the button label for the Login page.

 - Username (n): Usually a unique ID (e.g. ssmith123).
 Use “username” for the product login screen.